 The sociodemographic indicators utilized in this study included age, sex, marital status (married or unmarried), and occupation (differentiating between farming and other professions).
 The lifestyle variables included smoking status, alcohol consumption, and BMI.
 The term "married" refers to individuals who are legally married regardless of cohabitation status.
 The category "other occupations" includes a range of professions, such as healthcare providers, educators, administrative personnel, service workers, laborers, military personnel, and those who are unemployed.
-Current smoking or alcohol consumption status was defined active smoking or alcohol consumption.
-Additionally, we accounted for the presence of chronic diseases including hypertension, diabetes, ischemic heart disease, stroke, cerebrovascular disease, chronic respiratory diseases (such as bronchitis, emphysema, pneumonia, and asthma), arthritis, and dementia.
-Hypertension is defined as an SBP ≥ 140 mmHg or a DBP ≥ 90 mmHg, or as selfreported individuals diagnosed hypertension.
-Information regarding aforementioned chronic diseases was obtained through self-reports from individuals who indicated that they had been diagnosed by a medical professional.
+Current smoking or alcohol consumption status was defined active smoking or alcohol consumption. as Additionally, we accounted for the presence of chronic diseases including hypertension, diabetes, ischemic heart disease, stroke, cerebrovascular disease, chronic respiratory diseases (such as bronchitis, emphysema, pneumonia, and asthma), arthritis, and dementia.
+Hypertension is defined as an SBP $\geq$ 140 mmHg or a DBP $\geq$ 90 mmHg, or as selfreported individuals bv diagnosed with Information hypertension. regarding the aforementioned chronic diseases was obtained through self-reports from individuals who indicated that they had been diagnosed by a medical professional.
 The number of chronic diseases was classified into three categories: 0, 1, and 2.